ernestbuffington/PHP-Nuke-Titanium/README.md

 **3.** _PHP-Nuke Titanium uses personal modules and network modules that can be installed, uninstalled, activated, and deactivated using the module administration system._

-**4.** _PHP-Nuke Titanium has FREE centralized file uploads and storage chained to The 86it Social Network and The Scorpion Network._
+**4.** _PHP-Nuke Titanium has FREE centralized file uploads and storage chained to The 86it Developers Network and The Scorpion Network._

 **5.** _PHP-Nuke Titanium gives you the ability to grant specific network groups of network users specific access rights to content and features on your portal, such as view, edit, delete, upload, add attachments, publish content, and so on._